nhchiu/VoronMods/Extruders/ProtoXtruder/README.md

 ![Thumbnail](./Images/Thumbnail.png)

-**QUICK NOTE**

-**I found out depending on the clearance of the printed part, the idler pin may slide out during printing!
-Before being fixed in the model itself, put a little glue on the sides of the idler pin (Don't let glue go in the pin bearing!) if yours does not fit tight in the idler arm!**

 A extruder design that utilizes the large extrusion gears of [HGX-lite gear kit](https://www.aliexpress.com/item/1005004699143725.html) and comes with the mounting pattern of the [Sherpa Mini Extruder](https://github.com/Annex-Engineering/Sherpa_Mini-Extruder).